loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

     write_serializer_class = PostWriteSerializer
 ```

-And just like that you’re using a different serializer for the list action, and for the create and update actions.
+And just like that you're using a different serializer for the list action, and for the create and update actions.

 Or you can get super specific, like this: